Subitizing got you stumped? Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 Subitizing.
 It’s a foundation for number sense and mental math.
 Students who can subitize have stronger math skills.
 So, what are some tips and tricks for teaching subitizing?
 Believe it or not, you can improve your students’ subitizing skills with a few simple routines.
-Keep reading to learn about common mistakes when teaching subitizing – as well as effective teaching strategies.
+Keep reading to learn about common mistakes teachers make with subitizing – as well as how to teach subitizing effectively.

 But first, let’s start with a critical question:

 Subitizing is the ability to rapidly and automatically recognize a set of objects, without counting.
 When someone holds up 4 fingers, you don’t have to count them.
 You just know that there are 4.
 When you see 6 dots on a die, you know it’s 6.

 There are two kinds of subitizing: perceptual and conceptual.
 Perceptual subitizing involves small sets.
 It precedes conceptual subitizing.
 Conceptual subitizing involves larger numbers and breaking them into smaller groups.
 For instance, when looking at 8 dots, you might see 4 and 4.